 Mosquito Flats - 1.0 Miles (Beginner) Mosquito Flats is as it sounds, flat.
 A nice meandering singletrack trail that winds along Blankets Creek and through the woods.
 There are some small, flat bridges and one little 3-4 foot hill, but it is smooth and is an easy trail to ride.

-Mosquito Flats Extension - .5 Miles (Beginner) The recently cut Mosquito Flats Extension is now being ridden-in and adds an additional .5 mile option to Mosquito Flats.
+Mosquito Flats Extension - .5 Miles (Beginner) The Mosquito Flats Extension adds an additional .5 mile option to Mosquito Flats.
 While it is as flat, it does have a few more bridges and is a little more technical to navigate with some tighter turns and a rougher tread.

 Mosquito Bite - .7 Miles (Beginner +) Mosquito Bite provides the Beginner with a bit more challenge.
-There is a winding boardwalk, 3 elevated bridges, a switchback turn and some small, short hills.
+There is a winding boardwalk, stone armored creek crossings, elevated bridges, a switchback turn and some small, short hills.
 A few areas of roots and rocks hint at what lies ahead on the other trails at Blankets Creek and give beginners a chance to get comfortable riding over these elements.

 Dwelling Loop – 4.2 Miles (Intermediate) The Dwelling Loop is our most popular and most ridden trail.
 A true contour-trail, Dwelling brings in all the elements of singletrack in our area: Rocks, roots and some elevation changes.
 In general, this is a fast flowing XC trail that allows you to carry consistent momentum as you move from section to section.
 You’ll find a number of log crossings and tight tree gates add some interest to the loop.
+For riders who are newer to the sport yet have progressed beyond the challenges of Mosquito Bite, Dwelling has a half loop option that allows riders to have a 2 mile option and yet still continue to develop their skills.
+Additionally, some of the more difficult areas have an intermediate options that spurs off of the main loop then quickly returns.
 Dwelling is an excellent place to develop your fitness and to begin to tackle more complex technical combinations like riding over root-ledges during a climb.

 South Loop – 4.2 Miles (Advanced) South Loop is our hand-cut, technical trail that brings a real backcountry feel to Blankets Creek.
 We do as little maintenance as possible to this trail and try to keep it as natural feeling as we can.
 This is the favored trail of our more experienced riders that like to mix it up with the roots and rocks.
 Climbs are longer and steeper than those on the Dwelling Loop, but the real story is the rocks.
 Rock gardens, rock crossings, rocky switchbacks, rock-n-roll!
 Trail features include switchbacks, creek crossings and a log ride.